antmarakis/AI-Projects/Spoken Digits Recognition/README.md

 Note that the files need to be `.wav` files, with a space of about 0.2 seconds between each digit.

-* TO create an audio file from the dataset, use:
+* To create an audio file from the dataset, use:

 `python create_audio.py n Boolean`